Lower Zambezi REDD+ Project

-By buying carbon offsets, Target Neutral is supporting finance that not only reduces carbon but also supports community-based projects that reduce dependency on deforestation, increase the diversity of income sources, and improve local infrastructure.
+By buying carbon offsets, bp Target Neutral is supporting finance that not only reduces carbon but also supports community-based projects that reduce dependency on deforestation, increase the diversity of income sources, and improve local infrastructure.

 In Zambia, deforestation is driven by charcoal production and the expansion of farmlands.
-The Lower Zambesi REDD+ project aims to protect the Rufunsa Conservancy, a 41,160-hectare area adjacent to the Lower Zambezi National Park - one of the last intact areas of forest in Lusaka Province.
+The Lower Zambezi REDD+ project aims to protect the Rufunsa Conservancy, a 41,160-hectare area adjacent to the Lower Zambezi National Park - one of the last intact areas of forest in Lusaka Province.

 More than half of the charcoal supply to Zambia’s capital city, Lusaka originates from the project’s location.
 The project provides training to current charcoal producers in sustainable charcoal production practices and financial incentives to operate only within designated areas of the protected community forest.